Treat This Painful Foot Condition Early & Avoid Future Complications

 There are no early warning signs

-Onychocryptosis is the medical term for ingrowing toenails and genetics also plays a role.
-As one ages, your nail thickens and that is usually when the problem becomes apparent, especially if you happen to have curved nails.
+As you age, nails can thicken and that can be when the problem becomes apparent, especially if you happen to have curved nails.

-The causes of ingrowing toenails
+The causes of ingrown toenails

-- Trauma to the nail
+• Trauma to the nail.

-- Cutting toenails incorrectly
+• Cutting toenails incorrectly.

-- Tight shoes or hosiery
+• Tight shoes or hosiery.

-- Abnormal shape of nail plate
+• Abnormal shape of nail plate.

-- Abnormal thickness of nail
+• Abnormal thickness of nail.

-- To avoid tight shoes
+• To avoid tight shoes.

-Experts are divided in their opinion on both the cause and treatment of ingrowing toenails.
+Experts are divided in their opinion on both the cause and treatment of ingrown toenails.
 Some doctors maintain that it is not the nail that is the problem but the overgrown toe skin as some people have an unusually wide area of tissue medial and lateral to the nail and that, with weight bearing, causes this tissue to bulge up around the nail.

 Nails should always be well looked after as they can be prone to other conditions such as nail fungus.